• Home

 That passion propelled Truell and his cofounders to one of the fastest upward trajectories in the history of Silicon Valley startups.
 The company’s valuation has skyrocketed almost as fast as AI’s capabilities have improved.
 Cursor raised an initial $60 million funding round in June 2024.
 By the end of 2025, it had raised three more funding rounds that brought in $3.3 billion, skyrocketing its valuation from $2.5 billion to $30 billion in a single year.

 The company has grown even faster than some big tech names with similar rapid rises.
-Slack took two-and-a-half years to reach $100 million in annualized revenue, while Dropbox took four years to cross the same mark.
+Slack took two and a half years to reach $100 million in annualized revenue, while Dropbox took four years to cross the same mark.
 Cursor hit the $100 million annualized revenue milestone in January 2025, around one year and eight months after it launched its first product in early 2023.
 Its annualized revenue crossed $2 billion in February, according to Fortune.

-Cursor has more than 300 employees, and 67% of Fortune 500 companies use the company’s technology, Fortune reported.
+Cursor has more than 300 employees, and 67% of Fortune 500 companies use the firm’s technology, Fortune reported.
 Some well-known companies that use Cursor include Salesforce, Samsung, and Budweiser, according to the company’s website.

 Ultimately, what may have made Cursor a success where the founders’ other projects failed was a simple decision: to go all in.

-“We had a ton of conviction about that and we had a ton of excitement about that and so at some point we just decided to go for it,” Truell said.
+“We had a ton of conviction about that, and we had a ton of excitement about that, and so at some point we just decided to go for it,” Truell said.

 About the Author